Special Family Days

 Impact report which highlights outcomes against targets giving measurable stastistical information as well case studies.

 Amount Heading Description £1,450 Easter Event Egg Hunt, Afternoon Tea and Travelling Farm £9,500 Christmas Parties Santa's Grotto, Snow Globe, Ice Rink, Games, Tea Party £1,300 Girls Sleepovers Activities, Dinner and Movies £1,300 Boys Sleepovers Activites, Dinner and Movies £1,600 Junior Activity Days Themed Days and BBQs or takeaways £3,400 Senior Activity Days Outings to theatres, theme parks, bowling and skating £1,500 Mums' Days Spa Treatments and afternoon teas £1,300 Dads' Days Acitivies such as go-karting and refreshments

-Life-limited and seriously-ill children and their families living in Berkshire, Buckinghamshire, Surrey and Hampshire.
+Life-limited and seriously-ill children and their families living in Berkshire, Buckinghamshire, Surrey, Oxfordshire and Hampshire.

-We are already supporting these families through either having enjoyed a respite stay at our holiday house or by the provision of our outreach and advocacy service or bereavement care.
+We are already supporting these families through respite stays provided at our holiday house (The Bluebells) or by the provision of outreach, specialist services including a welfare and advocacy service or through the delivery of bereavement care.
 Our aim is to walk beside families throughout their whole journey, from diagnosis, through treatment and beyond.